-Custodial Fees are billed @ \$30.00 per hour for both above options and a Facilitator Fee, also billed @\$30 per hour, is incurred when renting the Fellowship Hall.
+Custodial Fees are billed @ \$30.00 per hour for all options and a Facilitator Fee, also billed @\$30.00 per hour when a celebration follows your service, regardless of rooms rented.
 The Custodial fee covers chair and table set up and break down, cleaning of floors.
 Typical custodial service for setup and cleanup requires two hours.
+The Church Facilitator will work with the B Mitzvah Coordinator to arrange all seating and serving arrangements for families hosting parties at the Church.